Autism and Behavioural Science

 All students are required to complete an online ABS orientation session at the beginning of the program and an online field placement orientation session prior to completing each Field Placement course.

 Students are required to complete two field placements during their studies.
 Field placements are to be completed with agencies that offer ABA and/or IBI services to children with ASD.
 Field Placement I requires students to complete 140 placement hours within four weeks and Field Placement II requires students to complete 210 placement hours within six weeks.
 Field placements are typically completed on a full-time schedule during the agency business hours.
-Field placements are arranged by the Online Field Placement Officer with the emphasis on having students experience different ABA programs during the course of their study.
+Field placements are arranged by the Online Field Placement Officer with the emphasis on having students experience different ABA programs during their study.

 Work Integrated Learning (WIL) Overview: